drewcrawford/drewcrawford.github.io/rust/index.md

 here `foo` is an actual field in our struct, that is, the entire `foo` is placed in the struct's memory.
 The implication is, in this Rust code the size of `MyStruct` grows with the size of `Foo`, whereas in the Swift code, the pointer to `NSObject` is always constant size because pointers are the same size everywhere on your computer.

-As a corrolary, the Rust compiler must be able to figure out the size of `Foo` to declare `MyStruct`.
+As a corollary, the Rust compiler must be able to figure out the size of `Foo` to declare `MyStruct`.
 If `Foo` is a trait (which could be implemented by structs of various sizes) then we cannot work out the memory layout of `MyStruct` and thus it cannot be defined.

 A more idiomatic translation is to tell Rust to use a pointer to `Foo`, which in Rust is an explicit thing: